 I have no doubt that our moral code(s) provide survival advantage over many of the alternatives.
 But this biological benefit does not in itself imply that our ethics developed naturalistically.
-It may be, for example, that a divine Lawgiver hardwired us with knowledge of moral laws, and one of the benefits of following them is that things will generally go better for us, as well as for others (How to Be an Atheist: Why Many Skeptics Aren’t Skeptical Enough).
+It may be, for example, that a divine lawgiver hardwired us with knowledge of moral laws, and one of the benefits of following them is that things will generally go better for us, as well as for others.

 So the naturally advantageous results of following our conscience may be the result of God’s genius and careful planning.

-It might be tempting to reach for Ockham’s razor at this point.
-Perhaps this just sounds like we’re superfluously adding God into the picture.
+It might be tempting to reach for Occam’s razor at this point.
+Perhaps this just sounds as though we’re superfluously adding God into the picture.
 But that is not the case at all.
-The unique and unbending authority of the conscience must come from somewhere, and as we have noted, there is good reason to believe a personal agent is behind it all.
-But the only kind of personal agent that could have such absolute authority over humanity is a divine lawgiver; so from this we are reasonable to conclude that the authoritative personal lawgiver behind the irrepressible “law written on our hearts” is God (Rom.
-2:15).
+The unique and unbending authority of the conscience must come from somewhere, and as we have noted, there is good reason to believe that a personal agent is behind it all.
+But the only kind of personal agent that could have such absolute authority over humanity is a divine lawgiver—so from this we are reasonable to conclude that the authoritative personal lawgiver behind the irrepressible “law written on our hearts” (Rom.
+2:15) is God.